KrabsWong/android-proxy-setter/README.md

 # Android Proxy Setting Tool

-This is a command-line tool to set the network proxy of an Android device connected to the computer to the local IP and specified port.
-It provides both interactive and direct command-line options for managing proxy settings.
+This is a tool to set the network proxy of an Android device connected to the computer to the local IP and specified port.
+It provides both interactive command-line interface, direct command-line options, and a graphical user interface (GUI) with system tray icon for managing proxy settings.

 ## Prerequisites